Projects

 The MOBDOL grant focuses on functionalizing TMDs with organic molecules using UHV-STM as the primary characterization tool, complemented by AFM and Raman spectroscopy under ambient conditions.

-During the first mid-term period (11 months) of the grant, efforts were dedicated to establishing key experimental protocols essential for achieving the project’s final objectives in the second period.
+During the first period of the grant (03/2024 – 01/2025), efforts were dedicated to establishing key experimental protocols essential for achieving the project’s final objectives in the second period.
 This phase included the growth of graphene-covered metal substratesIr(111), Ir(332), and Ni(111)—for future TMD deposition (see Figure 01).
 These substrates were specifically chosen to tailor the properties of the TMD layers grown on them.
 Once the growth protocols were established, we investigated their aging effects by storing the samples under ambient conditions for a week and subsequently analyzing them using AFM and Raman spectroscopy.

 Subsequently, we have been developing molecular deposition protocols on gr/Ir(111).
 An example of our results is shown in Figure 02, where we demonstrate the controlled deposition and self-assembly of pentacene molecules on gr/Ir(111).
 These results provide a solid foundation for the upcoming TMD growth and functionalization phase in the second year.